Fake-Aaron/MidtermMenus/README.md

 IMPORTANT NOTE: The code for staffLogin.tsx does NOT have a register button.
 This is done to emulate the fact that restaurants do not use register buttons in app.
 They usually have a tech expert making your account.
 If you need or want to access the CRUD functions from the staffPanel, Please contact me (Discord: fake_aaron) to help you set up an authenticated account.

+Also, this app supports deferred deep linking, but i havent built the app yet, so i used AsyncStorage to simulate it

 Tech Stack

 = Expo (React Native)